HonoMystes/R_temporaria_Metagenomics/README.md

 - Feature tables (frequency table and representative sequences) filtred by taxa (.qza and for the frequency table also .qzv);
 - Taxonomy Bar Plot.

+### taxaVsSample.py
+The *taxaVsSample.py* script is a suplementary code to help in the analysis of the taxa found in our samples against a condition(collumn) in our data.
+To use this script you need the to download the csv file, from the taxonomy bar plot obtained in the previous script, in the taxonomy level of your choice, level-6 (genus) is recomended.The output generated will make a Venn diagram and a txt file detailing the specific and in common taxa against the condition(collumn) selected.
+The condition(collumn) must either have a total of 2 or 3 different variables to analysis.

+#### Input:
+- csv file from the taxa bar plot

+#### Outputs:
+- Venn diagram;
+- txt file with the taxa in each point of the venn diagram.

 ### phyloDiv.sh
 The *phyloDiv.sh* performs the phylogeny and alpha rarefractrion analysis.